On the existence of global-in-time weak solutions and scaling laws for Kolmogorov's two-equation model of turbulence: Appendix. Existence of approximate solutions

 \begin{remark} An alternative proof for Proposition \ref{p4.1} is given in the first draft \cite{MieNau18arXiv} of the present work.
 That proof is based on the method of elliptic regularization of abstract evolution equations, cf.\,\cite[Ch.\,3, Thm.\,1.2]{Ref18}. \end{remark}

-\paragraph*{Acknowledgements.} The authors are indebted to H. Z. Baumert (IAMARIS) for helpful discussions on physical aspects of Kolmogorov's two-equation model of turbulence.
-A.M. was supported by Deutsche Forschungsgemeinsachft (DFG) via the project A5 ``Pattern formation in coupled parabolic systems'' of the Collaborative Research Center SFB\,910 \emph{Control of Complex Nonlinear Systems}.
+\paragraph*{Acknowledgments.} The authors are indebted to H. Z. Baumert (IAMARIS) for helpful discussions on physical aspects of Kolmogorov's two-equation model of turbulence.
+A.M. was partially supported by Deutsche Forschungsgemeinschaft (DFG) via the project A5 ``Pattern formation in coupled parabolic systems'' of the Collaborative Research Center SFB\,910 \emph{Control of Complex Nonlinear Systems}, project no.\,163436311.
+The authors are grateful to anonymous referees for useful remarks which led to improvements upon earlier versions of the paper. \allowdisplaybreaks[4]